 On the Continent it is regarded as ‘normal’ to include hydrotherapy exercise; in the UK we seem almost scared, but I have found it incredibly helpful.
 My only caveat is to make sure you protect you face.
 The heat and moisture are incredibly drying, and with our compromised skins we MUST protect them: I find the best way is to put on a moisturising mask before I enter the pool.
 It won’t drip off into the water, but it sinks in so you don’t itch when you come out!

 Products from Amazon.co.uk

-When it was Government policy to increase funding for the NHS, the NHS installed hydrotherapy pools in many hospitals.
+When it was Government policy to increase funding for the NHS, hydrotherapy pools were installed in many hospitals.
 But these pools needed maintenance and trained staff – so NHS has let many close as a way of saving money.
-What a waste of our money.
-Even worse was the architects of our local hospital put the records store under the hydro pool – of course the inevitable happened, the pool was closed for over a year whilst everyone argued whose fault this was, and many records were destroyed.
+What a waste!

 There is no reason why we can’t adapt Italy’s ideas to improve our health and wellbeing – just sad we don’t have their massive hospital pools and heated mineral water springs!
 Believe it or not, the pool above was part of the clinic I went to for treatment in Italy, where warm water gushes out of the ground for free!